USS Maquoketa: World War II

 Following shakedown exercises along the U.S. Gulf Coast, Maquoketa took on aviation gas, diesel oil and lube oil at Houston, Texas, and departed for the Pacific Ocean, 28 March 1945.
 She arrived in the Marshall Islands 23 May and immediately began discharging her cargo into the waiting ships.

 For the next three months the tanker plied regularly between Majuro, Kwajalein, and Tarawa.
 At Majuro when hostilities ceased, Maquoketa made one more voyage to Kwajalein and then sailed to Ulithi, arriving 29 August.
 From the Carolines she steamed on to Okinawa, remaining there for 1½ months before continuing to Japan.
 She moored at Nagasaki 23 October and commenced supplying ships assigned to the occupied areas.
 During the remainder of her western Pacific deployment she called at most of the ports in the Japanese home islands and in the American zone of Korea in addition to making regularly scheduled visits to Jinsen, Korea, Sasebo, Yokohama, and Nagoya.

 Post-war operations

 After operating for 14 months in support of the occupation forces, Maquoketa steamed from Yokosuka 11 November 1946 for the United States, anchoring in San Francisco Bay 4 December.
-She decommissioned at Mare Island, California, 21 February 1947 and was transferred to the Maritime Commission 18 June.
+She decommissioned at Mare Island, California, 21 February 1947 and was transferred to the United States Maritime Commission 18 June.